 Incentivising clinical trials for off-patent drugs allows everyone to benefit from low cost medicine

-Pay for success contracts mean that your donation is guaranteed to fund a medical breakthrough
+Pay for success contracts mean that backers of Prizes/SIBs guaranteed to only fund a medical breakthrough

 Covid-19 treatments are being ignored.

 What if a safe, affordable and effective treatment for Covid-19 is already available but couldn’t get the private funding it needed for large Phase II/Phase III clinical trials because you cannot recover the costs?
 This is the current broken system for incentivising medical innovation.
 The pharmaceutical industry will never pay for a drug’s clinical trials without being able to enforce a monopoly price using patents.
 So large clinical trials for these potential cures rarely get funded by governments and charities due to the expense (US$1-20m+ per Phase II clinical trial) and high risk of failure (50% – 75%) .